-The 2017 festival will take place July 29-August 7 at Charterhouse School, Surrey, UK.
-It is a residential master class and chamber music course attracting exceptionally gifted high school and conservatory students from around the world, as well as young professionals.
+The British Isles Music Festival is a residential master class and chamber music course attracting exceptionally gifted high school and conservatory students from around the world, as well as young professionals.
 Musicians may apply individually or come as a ready formed group.
 The lower age limit this year will be 18 and upper age limit 32.
 For singers the lower age limit is 22 and upper age limit 32.
 Singers must be interested in vocal chamber music and must commit to learning and performing at least one substantial chamber music work in an evening concert during the festival.
 The aim of the festival is to give young musicians intensive coaching, invaluable performance experience and the opportunity to broaden their knowledge of solo and chamber music repertoire.
 The team of professors are experienced performers and teachers in the top conservatories in UK and Europe.
 Students have classes every day with their professors for their chosen repertoire and technical advice and receive chamber music coaching with various professors in preparation for the chamber music concerts, some of which are open to the general public.
-In 2016, 72 musicians attended from 25 countries and we programmed more than 130 works.
+In 2017, 68 musicians attended from 20 countries and we programmed more than 130 works.
 The concert repertoire for the two main Concerts Series will be determined by applicants choices and the constellation of musicians who take part in the festival.
 The Director contacts all applicants well in advance to discuss concert repertoire, allowing preparation time.
-There will be four concerts each day for students to perform in: the 11.O’clock Coffee Concerts, which are informal and students apply to perform in these during the festival, 1 pm Lunchtime Concert in the Hall, 6.O’clock Baroque Concert in the Chapel and 8pm Concert in the Hall.
+There will be four concerts each day for students to perform in: 1.
+30 Lunchtime Informal Concerts in the Llewellyn Room, in which students apply to perform during the festival, 1 pm Lunchtime Concert in the Hall, 6.O’clock Baroque Concert in the Chapel and 8pm Concert in the Hall.
 Most concerts are video-recorded professionally.